POsten040/NationalPark/README.md

 ## Description
 - This application was made as part of the Epicodus Coding bootcamp coursework.
-- It allows users to make api calls that return a list from a database of national parks or state parks with full CRUD functionality.
+- It allows users to make api calls that return a list from a database of national parks or state parks with full CRUD functionality, Swagger documentation, CORS, and Versioning.

 !["Picture of pine trees"](ReadMeAssets/pines.jpg)